jon-shapiro/know-base-mcp/STRATEGIC-INITIATION-SYSTEM.md

 - **Strategic momentum**: What strategic insight or validation was gained?
 - **Next strategic move**: What's the most important thing to accomplish this session?

-### **Step 1B: Git State Synchronization**
+### **Step 1B: Review Git Status (NO EXECUTION)**
 **File**: `session/04-git-state.md` (created by previous --end-session)

-**EXECUTION REQUIRED**:
+**GIT STATUS REVIEW**:
-- Execute git commands exactly as specified in git-state file
+- Review git commands provided for manual execution
+- Note repository state expectations
+- Understand what needs to be committed and why
+- **DO NOT EXECUTE**: Commands are for human execution only
-- Confirm git state matches expected status
+- Confirm understanding of git state for session context
-- Report any discrepancies for investigation

 ## 📋 **PHASE 2: STRATEGIC CONTEXT LOADING**